-, K6 Change management methodologies, and the principles of project management WBP K7 Consultancy tools and techniques, for example the use of SWOT, 5 Whys, weighted matrix etc, providing costed recommendations and projected impact / ROI/ ROE WBP K8 Their organisation's vision, mission, values, strategy, plans and stakeholders; its external market and sector and the opportunities and the challenges and issues it faces.
-This WBP may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050.
-K9 How business, learning and HR key performance indicators and metrics build a clear picture of how the business is performing WBP K10 The process of stakeholder mapping to define interactions with staff that are part of the learning needs analysis, design, delivery, and evaluation.
+010000/02 K7 Consultancy tools and techniques, for example the use of SWOT, 5 Whys, weighted matrix etc providing costed recommendations and projected impact, return on investment, return of expectation.
+WBP K8 Their organisation's vision, mission, values, strategy, plans and stakeholders; its external market and sector and the opportunities, challenges and issues it faces.
+This may include an organisation's sustainability strategy or exposure to the UK Government's policy for net carbon zero emissions by 2050.
+WBP К9 How business, learning and human resources key performance indicators and metrics build a clear picture of how the business is performing.
+WBP K10 The process of stakeholder mapping to define interactions with staff that are part of the learning needs analysis, design, delivery, and evaluation.
 This may include the needs of staff impacted by the move to a net carbon zero economy by 2050 and the requirements for a just transmission.
-WBP K11 How to measure the impact, return on investment/expectation of learning on the business WBP K12 The L&D structure required to meet business needs, and whether this should be inhouse, outsourced and how to source specialist expertise when required LJP K13 The various L&D roles, responsibilities and skills required to design and deliver face-to face, blended or digital solutions as appropriate to their role LJP K14 The policies and processes required for effective organisation learning, LJP K15 How to prepare, monitor and manage a budget WBP K16 The collection of data and information, both qualitative and quantitative, to analyse learning needs, implement effective delivery and measure outcomes and impact.
-WBP WBP K17 How to identify sources, trends and anomalies in data/information K18 How to shape internal information systems and how they play a role to support learning LJP K19 How technology can support learning, including understanding of digital platforms / delivery channels as relevant to the role LJP K20 Emerging technologies that can support effective learning LJP
+WBP K11 How to measure the impact, return on investment and expectation of learning on the business.
+WBP K12 The learning and development structure required to meet business needs and whether this should be in-house, outsourced and how to source specialist expertise when required.
+LJP K13 The various learning and development roles, responsibilities and skills required to design and deliver face-to-face, blended or digital solutions.
+LJP K14 The policies and processes required for effective organisation learning.
+LJP K15 How to prepare, monitor and manage a budget.
+WBP K16 The collection of data and information, both qualitative and quantitative, to analyse learning needs, implement effective delivery and measure outcomes and impact.
+WBP K17 How to identify sources, trends and anomalies in data and information.
+WBP K18 How to shape internal information systems and how they play a role to support learning.
+LJP K19 How technology can support learning, including understanding of digital platforms and delivery channels as relevant to the role.
+LJP K20 Emerging technologies that can support effective learning.
+LJP